timoleo23/Teams-PhoneNumbersManager/README.md

 - Azure Subscription and account with contributor role (to deploy resources)
 - Power App license to deploy the application and Power Automate flows

+To enable the connection to Azure KeyVault from the Power App, the user account logged on the Power App needs to have the minimum role of "Reader" on the Key Vault.

 **Step 1** - Create a Service Account in Azure AD

 - Go to the [Azure AD portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade/MsGraphUsers) to manage users - Note: you need to have the appropriate permissions in Azure AD to create a new user.